 - Preparing meals and snacks for your child

-- Taking your child to and from school, as well as other activities and appointments
+- Taking your child to and from school and other activities and appointments

 - Watching over your child to ensure their safety

-When you receive applications, review the candidate’s qualifications and see how well they fit what you need in a nanny.
+When you receive applications, review the candidate’s qualifications and see how well they fit your requirements.
 If you think someone lacks the proper skills, reject them on the job board so they know they’re no longer in consideration.

 For the qualified candidates, pick up the phone and call them.
 You don’t need to have a full interview—you’ll schedule that in the next step—but speak with them briefly to get a better idea of their qualifications and see if you have rapport.
 If you have a good conversation with them, move on to the next step.